KK Park

 KK Park (KK園區) is a scam centre located in Myawaddy Township, Myanmar.
-Located next to the Moei River on the Myanmar–Thailand border, the complex is a major hub of cybercrimes, internet frauds, investment frauds, pig butchering scams (a form of catfishing and romance scams usually using cryptocurrency), and human trafficking within the larger Golden Triangle region.
+Located next to the Moei River on the Myanmar–Thailand border, the complex is a major hub of cybercrimes, internet fraud, investment frauds, pig butchering scams (a form of catfishing and romance scams usually using cryptocurrency), and human trafficking within the larger Golden Triangle region.

-On October 21, 2025, the Myanmar junta's information ministry announced that its force had captured and cleared the park, releasing more than 2,000 workers and confiscating 30 Starlink satellite terminals.
+On 21 October 2025, the Myanmar junta's information ministry announced that its force had captured and cleared the park, releasing more than 2,000 workers and confiscating 30 Starlink satellite terminals.

 History

 The complex was originally designed for border trade purpose, constructed between 2019 and 2021, with additional construction ongoing as of 2023.
-Dozens of such fraud factories were compiled and reported by media.
-According to DW, there are at least 12 related scamming sites near the border with Thailand.
+Dozens of such fraud factories were identified and reported by the media.
+According to DW, there were at least 12 related scamming sites near the border with Thailand.
 After the criminal accusation, they also run gambling businesses as a new source of income.

 In August 2022, the Myanmar military junta conducted massive sweeps targeting hundreds of internet fraud companies in Myawaddy, forcing these companies to relocate to Yangon.
 Subsequently, the junta's Border Guard Force stronghold was attacked by militants from Karen National Union (KNU) and its affiliates.
 KNU is an ethnic armed organization that controls parts of Kayin State.
 Many KK Park scam operations were suspended during the attack.

-On 7 June 2023, Thai authorities announced that they have stopped power supply to KK Park and Shwe Kokko because the Myanmar military junta did not renew the power supply contract.
+On 7 June 2023, Thai authorities announced that they had stopped power supply to KK Park and Shwe Kokko because the Myanmar military junta had not renewed a power supply contract.

-On 20 October 2025, Myanmar state media Myanmar Alin reports that the Tatmadaw conducted a major raid on KK Park, detaining over 2,000 people and seizing over 30 Starlink terminals.
-Major General Zaw Min Tun, who serves as the deputy minister of information and head of the True News Information Team, alleged that leaders of the Karen National Union, who oppose Tatmadaw rule, are involved in KK Park's cybercrime operations.
+On 20 October 2025, Myanmar state media Myanmar Alin reported that the Tatmadaw had conducted a major raid on KK Park, detaining over 2,000 people and seizing over 30 Starlink terminals.
+Major General Zaw Min Tun, who serves as the deputy minister of information and head of the True News Information Team, alleged that leaders of the Karen National Union, who oppose Tatmadaw rule, were involved in KK Park's cybercrime operations.